geerlingguy/drupal-pi/README.md

   1. Change the `inventory` file to use the Pi's IP address instead of `127.0.0.1`.
   1. Make sure you have your SSH private key configured for the `pi` account on the Pi (I use `ssh-copy-id` to copy my ID to the Pi).
   1. Install required Ansible roles: `ansible-galaxy install -r requirements.yml`
-  1. Run the Ansible playbook: `ansible-playbook -i inventory main.yml`
+  1. Run the Ansible playbook: `ansible-playbook main.yml`

 Note: If you have a headless Raspberry Pi and would like to find it's IP address, one way of doing so is to use a tool like [Fing](https://www.fingbox.com/features)).